-It is valuable when managing an Apartment or HOA to understand the different types of waste that these communities produce.
-Understanding different types of waste will help managers and boards communicate more effectively with vendors and stay in compliance with local, state, and federal waste regulations.
+When managing an Apartment or HOA it’s valuable to understand the different types of waste that your community produces.
+Understanding different types of waste will help you deal more effectively with vendors and stay in compliance with local, state and federal waste regulations.

 Common Types of Waste

 The most common types of waste generated by Apartment and HOA communities are:

 - Solid waste makes up the bulk of a community’s trash volume.
 Solid waste is disposed of by residents in trash bins, picked up by trash haulers on their weekly schedule, and taken to landfills.
 Since solid waste ends up in landfills, the EPA and CalEPA are working to divert as much of this waste as possible into different recycling programs.